Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 W3C describes the use of the system ID `1077efec-c0b2-4d02-ace3-3c1e52e2fb4b` in [[!eme-initdata-cenc]] section 4 to indicate that tracks are encrypted with [[!MPEGCENC|Common Encryption]].
 However, the presence of this "common" `pssh` box does not imply that Clear Key is to be used for decryption.
 DASH clients SHALL NOT interpret a `pssh` box with the system ID `1077efec-c0b2-4d02-ace3-3c1e52e2fb4b` as an indication that the Clear Key mechanism is to be used (nor as an indication of anything else beyond the use of Common Encryption).

-One or more `Laurl` elements MAY be added under the `ContentProtection` element.
+One or more `laurl` elements MAY be added under the `ContentProtection` element.
 This element specifies the URL for a license server allowing to receive a license.
 The license request and response format is defined in [[!encrypted-media]].

 Advisement: Clients receiving content keys through the Clear Key key system will not have the same robustness that typical DRM clients are required to have.
 When the same content keys are distributed to DRM clients and to weakly-protected or unprotected clients, the weakly-protected or unprotected clients become a weak link in the system and limits the security of the overall system.

 <div class="example">

-An example of a Clear Key `ContentProtection` element using `Laurl` is as follows.
+An example of a Clear Key `ContentProtection` element using `laurl` is as follows.

 ```xml
 <MPD xmlns="urn:mpeg:dash:schema:mpd:2011" xmlns:dashif="https://dashif.org/">